sathyaaravind4/AIML-Projects/README.md

 # AIML-Projects
-Repo for sharing all the projects done as part of PGP AIML course
+Repo for sharing all my personal projects on AI/ML area